 No, you can’t blame than.

 I do blame the people that crucified some of the guys that were on the plane that my buddy was on….he was shot down over Munich in the suburbs.
 He was in the bushes and he saw three of his crew captured and crucified and nailed up to a telephone pole.
 He got away 3 days later when the farmer that he contacted turned him over to the Luftwaffe who put him in a camp.

-How could you determine the difference between the Underground looking to help you and angry civilians looking to kill you in revenge, given that they looked and dressed the same?
+How could the downed airmen determine the difference between the Underground looking to help them and angry civilians looking to kill them in revenge, given that they looked and dressed the same?